younrx/CTF_Irek1/README.md

 > - final characters `0xd` and `0xa` (2 characters)
 >
 > But the characters `0xd` and `0xa` were only due to telnet, that sends the command to the server when I typed `return`.
-> By using a python script, I can construct myself the structure of the command, and send a 8-long PIN (wich is more likely what the server expects)
+> By using a python script, I can construct myself the structure of the command, and send a 8-long PIN (which is more likely what the server expects)

 Anyway, the input `unlockXX` seems to not be the expected input.